-Echeveria 'Kircheriana' is a beautiful succulent that forms compact rosettes, up to 4 inches (10 cm) in diameter, of fleshy, bluish-green leaves tinged red.
+Echeveria 'Kircheriana' is a beautiful succulent that forms compact rosettes of thick fleshy bluish-green leaves tinged with red.
+The rosettes grow up to 4 inches (10 cm) in diameter.
 Flowers are orange-red and appear from spring to summer.

 This succulent has the same parents as Echeveria 'Graessneri', but they are clearly distinct.
-E. 'Kircheriana' has more compact rosettes, bluer leaves that are more red-tinged, and blooms less profusely compared with E. 'Graessneri'.
+E. 'Kircheriana' has more compact rosettes, bluer and more red-tinged leaves, and blooms less profusely compared with E. 'Graessneri'.

 How to Grow and Care for Echeveria 'Kircheriana'

 Soil: Echeverias need potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting soil will work fine.

 Light: These succulents prefer full sun to partial shade.
 However, avoid drastic sunlight changes and full afternoon sun, especially in summer.
 When your succulents are inside during the winter, put them near the brightest window in your home.

 Hardiness: Echeveria 'Kircheriana' can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: When and how to water is a crucial part of Echeveria care.
 They do not like to be kept too wet, but they also do not like to be kept too dry.
 Therefore, the "soak and dry" method is the preferred schedule for watering Echeverias.

 Fertilizing: Echeverias grow well without fertilizer but may benefit from the extra nutrients.